Arsalan-zafar/Arsalan-zafar.github.io/_posts/2023-01-15-ViT-Transformation-Notation_up.md

-When reviewingt the transformer literature and ViT literature, to get an intuitive understanding of the various model layers and how the manipulate the input token, I found it helpful to map out the data flow though the model in matrix notation.
+When reviewing the transformer and ViT literature, to get an intuitive understanding of the various model layers and how the input tokens are manipulated, I found it helpful to map out the data flow through the model in matrix notation.
 I couldn't find this anywhere so I thought I'd share it.

 ---